 The goal of the research is to build a scanner XRF for 2D elemental mapping imaging for Cultural Heritage that is composed of a X-Z scanner motors system, an XRF spectroscopic system (X Ray tube, detector multichannel and electronics), a laptop computer.
 All the system should weigh less than 4 Kilograms (excluded the tripod) and must be capable of fulfilling a 20X20 square centimetres area in 8 hours of work.
 XRF has been widely used for non-destructive, fast and versatile technique for composition material analysis.
 The application of this technique has been adopted in many different areas such as environmental sciences, biology, forensic sciences and mainly in CH.
 Lately the newest field of research in XRF is the 2D elemental mapping imaging with very good position resolution and sensitivity to trace elements and with capability to scan areas up to several square centimeters.
-Already a system (M6 Jetstream of Bruker) is in the market, but it has been demonstrated that the drawbacks of the system are still many.
 The most important are the price, the weight of the system and the very long time acquisition.
 Therefore, it is still a matter of research how to perform XRF 2D elemental mapping imaging with a portable system and with a much lower price.
 This is not simply a matter of engineering.
 Much work must be done to reduce the acquisition time by bettering the electronics of the detector, much work must be done in spectrum fitting strategies to reduce the number of channels in the multichannel and last but not least much work must be done in the 2D imaging reconstruction such as to reduce to a minimum the number of necessary acquisitions.

 Expected Results: The work will therefore obtain results regarding: spectrum fitting research, switching from step motors to continue motors for synchronization research, 2D imaging reconstruction research.
 The skills needed to fulfil the required work are multidisciplinary: mechanical engineering knowledge, software engineering knowledge, X Ray spectroscopy knowledge, 2D reconstruction knowledge and CH knowledge.